 If you were to chew gum all day and use a toothpick to remove stubborn food particles embedded between your teeth, you may never need to brush your teeth.
 This is because the chewing of gum activity produces saliva that washes your mouth and helps to remove damaging bacteria.

 As it is, most people don’t chew gum constantly and don’t carry a fistful of toothpicks around in their pocket or handbag!
-The only way teeth get cleaned is participating in brushing and flossing twice a day.
+The only way teeth get cleaned is by brushing and flossing twice a day.
 This definitely helps to keep your teeth free of damaging bacteria.

 How to avoid tooth loss